 Businesses should deduct the full value of an item that qualifies for AIA from their profits before tax.
 Claims can be made for most plant and machinery purchases, up to the AIA amount, click here to view qualifying expenditure.

-The 130% super-deduction enables companies to claim 130% first-year relief for most new plant and machinery investments that normally qualify for 18% main rate writing down allowances.
+The 130% super-deduction enables companies to claim 130% first-year relief for expenditure incurred between 1 April 2021 and 31 March 2023 on most new plant and machinery investments that normally qualify for 18% main rate writing down allowances.

 50% First-Year Allowance (FYA)

-This capital allowance for investments in integral features offers a 50% FYA for expenditure on new assets that would normally qualify for 6% special rate writing down allowances.
+This capital allowance for investments in integral features on expenditure incurred between 1 April 2021 and 31 March 2023 offers a 50% FYA for expenditure on new assets that would normally qualify for 6% special rate writing down allowances.

 For further details on these allowances please download our factsheet below.